ddnexus/pagy/docs/toolbox/methods/info_tag.md

-`info_tag` provides the info about the content of the current pagination.
+`info_tag` provides information about the content of the current pagination.
 For example:

 ```erb
 <%== @pagy.info_tag(**options) %>
 ```

-Try it with the [Pagy Console](../../sandbox/console.md):
+Try this method in the [Pagy Console](../../sandbox/console.md):

 ```ruby
 >> puts @pagy.info_tag